slowernews/wisdom-tldr/README.md

 people forget by decaying and giving them other stuff for them to remember.

-Embracing the medium simply ensures that everybody else knows it. aka let go -->
+Embracing the medium simply ensures that everybody else knows it. aka let go

+5. Your Past Does Not Determine Your Future your upper limit makes you start all over continuosly strecct your upper limit if you want growth
+-->